kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-Negligible computational overhead might be introduced into kubelet as it periodically needs to fetch machine information from cAdvisor cache and re-sync all the resource managers with the updated machine information.
+Negligible computational overhead is introduced.
+The Kubelet utilizes an event-driven Go channel to signal capacity updates, avoiding heavy CPU polling cycles.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

 <!--